carolineweiss/01_Variables_and_Datatypes/10_Polymorphism/tutorial/README.md

 }
 ```

-> Note: ItelliJ may add `import` statements for the packages you use automatically as you add the properties.
+> Note: IntelliJ may add `import` statements for the packages you use automatically as you add the properties.
 If it doesn't, make sure you include these imports before your `Coffee` class declaration:

 ```java
 import java.util.ArrayList;